Major & Minor

 Biology Minor

-The prerequisites for the Biology minor are CHEM 5 and CHEM 6 (or equivalent) and one quantitative course from among BIOL 29, COSC 1, COSC 5, ENGS 20, EARS 17, QSS 15.01, MATH 4, MATH 8 or above.
+The prerequisites for the Biology minor are CHEM 5 or CHEM 11 and one quantitative course from among BIOL 29, COSC 1, ENGS 20, EARS 17, QSS 15, MATH 8 or above.
 MATH 10 (or equivalent) satisfies the quantitative requirement.
 In addition, students will complete two foundation courses and four additional Biology courses (BIOL 11 or above).
 Students may choose to use BIOL 29 as a prerequisite or as one of the four additional Biology courses, but not both.
 Students who elect to count BIOL 29 as one of the four additional courses must fulfill the quantitative prerequisite with one of the other courses listed above.
 Students do not need to develop an area of concentration for the minor but they may do so if they wish.
 Courses outside the Biology Department may not be substituted for foundation courses, or the four additional Biology courses.
-BIOL 11 may be counted toward the biology minor if it is taken either during the first year or as the as the first biology course counted toward the minor.
-Only one offering of BIOL 11 may be taken for credit.

 Advisors: Professors Grotz, and Jack.